<?xml version="1.0" encoding="utf-8" ?>

 - Visualizing the HTTP Request Flow

-- Overview of Web Application Request Processing
+Chapter 3: Overview of Web Application Processing

 - Web Application Firewall: Layer 7 Protection